doomedcat17/scpier/README.md

 # How it works?

-It's basically webscraper.
+It's basically a webscraper.
 HTML elements are retrieved using [jsoup](https://jsoup.org/).
 If particular article uses JavaScript, then the script is run by [HtmlUnit](https://htmlunit.sourceforge.io/) webclient.
 For more specific cases uses pre-defined [Presets](#listnodes).
 Retrieved HTML elements are scraped and interpreted by multiple ElementScrapers.